-The most recent Standards of Medical Care published by the American Diabetes Association (ADA), as well as spokespeople I have talked to, say that the diet of those with diabetes and prediabetes should be customized to the individual, and if a healthy low-carb diet helps patients to control blood glucose, it is within the parameters of what they advise (more about the specifics).
-They emphasize that there is no ADA diet, and that the amount of carbohydrate, fat, and protein in the diet should be adjusted to meet treatment goals, as well as the patient's lifestyle (what they are willing and able to do).
-For weight loss, a low-carb diet is one of the suggested options.
+The most recent Nutritional Therapy Recommendations for the Management of Adults with Diabetes published by the American Diabetes Association (ADA) emphasizes that the diet of those with diabetes and prediabetes should be customized to the individual, and if a healthy low-carb diet helps patients to control blood glucose, it is within the parameters of what they advise.
+Spokes people for the ADA emphasize that there is no ADA diet, and that the amount of carbohydrate, fat, and protein in the diet should be adjusted to meet treatment goals, as well as the patient's lifestyle (what they are willing and able to do).
+For weight loss as well as blood glucose control, a low-carb diet is among the recommended options, if that approach yields the best results for the individual.
+Spokespeople state that this has been true for many years.

 Problem: A lot of people don't seem to know about the acceptability of low-carb diets vis a vis diabetes management.
 This applies to diabetics (and others on the diabetes spectrum, such as those with prediabetes), but also health care professionals including diabetes educators, and diet researchers, who often use the "Standard ADA Diet" as a control group.
 It turns out that this is a source of frustration for people at the ADA.
 I was able to speak with Stephanie Dunbar, the Registered Dietician who is the Director of Nutrition and Medical Affairs for the American Diabetes Association, and Dr. Elizabeth Mayer-Davis, who is a professor of nutrition at the University of North Carolina at Chapel Hill and is on the Board of Directors of the American Diabetes Association.
 We discussed these issues and others related to low-carb diets and diabetes.